Tykunal/currencyConverter/README.md

 ## Overview

-Currency Converter is a simple web application that allows users to convert between different currencies.
+Currency Converter is a React based web application that allows users to convert between different currencies.
 It provides real-time exchange rates and supports various currencies worldwide.

 ## Features